 The Basics of Baptism

-Baptism is the first Sacrament and the gateway to all the other Sacraments.
-Through it we become adopted children of God and members of his Body, the Church.
+Baptism is the first Sacrament and the doorway to all the other Sacraments.
+Through it, we become adopted children of God and members of his Body the Church.
 Our Christian Faith tells us that in Baptism, we:

 - are reborn through water and the Holy Spirit as adopted children of God;